Why Private School?

 Is private school right for your child?
 Learn about the things you should consider and the unique benefits of a private school education.

 The question of how to educate a child is one of the most important a parent can ask.
 Many parents struggle with a basic choice of public vs. private school.
 Parents do not want to incur unnecessary expenses if they will not ultimately benefit their child.
 After all, many public schools do an excellent job of educating students.
-But while it is true that public schools do not have tuition costs (and a private school can run, on average, from $12,000 to $40,000 a year), the benefits of private education can still far outweigh the costs depending on the local options parents may face.
-Private schools can challenge their students academically, expose them to clearer value systems, give greater access to teachers, and allow them to feel safer than at a local public school.
-If you do decide to pursue private schooling for your child, start the research process early.
-Admission to private schools can be competitive, and finding a school that is a perfect fit for your child, where he or she will also be accepted, may take some time.
+But while it is true that public schools do not have tuition costs (and a private school can run, on average, from $20,000 to $30,000 a year), the benefits of private education can still far outweigh the costs depending on the local options parents may face.

 A major advantage to private education is that your child will likely be challenged to a higher academic standard.
-Private schools can be more academically rigorous than public schools, and private school students may have to meet more criteria to keep up their grade point averages.
+Private schools tend to be more academically rigorous than public schools, and private school students may have to meet more criteria to keep up their grade point averages.
 According to The Condition of Education 2018, from the National Center for Education Statistics, “Private high schools typically have more demanding graduation requirements than do public high schools.
 Compared with public schools, private schools required more coursework (in 4-year high school programs).”

 Private school students can expect more regarding quality of work, course workload, and special requirements such as community service or Arts participation.
 In some schools, what would normally be considered extracurricular activities are prerequisites for graduation, which ultimately round out students’ high school experience.
 The push to meet this higher standard often results in greater student performance.